 The architects argued that the theatres had served their purpose as cinemas and were not suitable as live venues.

-MCC argued that ‘in their present form both buildings are little more than shells’.47
+MCC argued that ‘in their present form both buildings are little more than shells’.

 This description was adamantly contested throughout the Save the Regent Theatre Committee’s campaign, which was supported by the National Trust’s submission.
-The Committee argued that the Regent was structurally sound, had excellent stage facilities, large seating capacity, first class acoustics, and was in an ideal location in the city.
-It
+The Committee argued that the Regent was structurally sound, had excellent stage facilities, large seating capacity, first class acoustics, and was in an ideal location in the city, and declared the theatre,

-is one of the finest – if not the finest – examples of the great picture palaces.
-[It] represent[s] an era in the lifestyle and entertainment of the people of this State.48
+one of the finest – if not the finest – examples of the great picture palaces.
+[It] represent[s] an era in the lifestyle and entertainment of the people of this State.

 Just as Clarke Gazzard had proposed in its feasibility study the year before, the Committee recommended that ‘the Regent Theatre complex should be retained and integrated in the design of the City Square’.